Scripture Reading: Psalms 33 - 35 …

 Even before God delivered him, David praised the LORD, his God!
 We who believe in Jesus Christ are called to do the same.
 "Glorify the LORD with me; let us exalt His name together!"
 (34:3).
 Giving testimonies of God's goodness should be a regular part of our lives.
 People notice you and me and watch to see how we will respond to various circumstances in our lives … especially how we will handle the tough times.
 It is in those moments when I need to confess my weakness and the Lord's strength.
 I need to point people to my God and to my Savior Jesus Christ.

 Peter writes, "In your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have" (I Peter 3:15).
-This is why I tell people that I live around a "7" on a scale of 1 - 10.
-I may dip below that when I take my eyes off of Jesus, but then He lifts me up.
-And I may rise above that when my eyes behold the goodness of the Lord more clearly some days.
-But the truth is, He is ALWAYS with me and He holds me in His hand … no matter what.
-I have an eternity of "10's" coming!
-Until then, I'll keep on praising the Lord and encouraging others to do the same.
+There is no need to despair when facing trials, and you should not expect every day to be a spiritual high based only on your feelings.
+There will be days when it is easier to see God at work in your life and the world around you, and other times when God’s presence is harder to see.
+But the truth is, He is ALWAYS with those who put their trust in Him and we have an eternity of perfect days awaiting us in His presence.
+Until then, keep on praising the Lord and encouraging others to do the same.
 It's not always easy, but it's always the right thing to do!

 "Abba, Father, in You I rest in the midst of life's storms.
 Your love never fails and Your strength is made perfect in my weakness.
 I long to see Your glory and to live without being hindered by the world and my own flesh.
 But until that day, fill me with Your Spirit and move my heart to sing Your praise, so that others may hear and be glad as they, too, rejoice in YOU!
 In Jesus' name, Amen"